nevi-me/datafusion-rdbms-ext/README.md

 - [ ] Q18
   - `group by x having y` is not parsed correctly
   - complete column rename work
+  - aggregate functions not allowed in WHERE clause
 - [ ] Q19
   - DF creates a cross join, not yet supported in parser
   - `ScalarSubquery` not supported in `expr_to_sql`